 Finally, encourage guests to get gardening with Great Ormond Street Hospital wildflower seed sticks.
 Simply stick them in soil, water and watch the wildflowers grow.
 Packets cost £2 each and feature artwork created by the hospital’s brave young patients.
 Just £44 could help pay for a night’s stay in their family accommodation so parents can stay close by while their child is in hospital.

-Tailor your wedding favours to your faith, hobbies or joint loves with Cancer Research’s range of beautifully designed pin badges.
+Tailor your wedding favours to your faith, hobbies or joint loves with Cancer Research UK’s range of beautifully designed pin badges.

-From anchors to elephants to religious symbols, luxury pins are £2 and help to fund the charity’s life saving research.
+From anchors and elephants to feathers and religious symbols, luxury pins are £2 and help to fund the charity’s life saving research.
 Keep them on the ‘thank you’ backing cards or include them as part of a centrepiece or tablescape for feel good décor.

 READ MORE: 50 DIY Wedding Centrepieces